-- --Art
+--Art

-- --Design
+--Design

-- -- Production (this proposal)
+--Production

-- --Programming
+--Programming (this proposal)

-- --Narrative
+--Narrative

-This concentration will provide professional training for students interested in working in game studios, game-adjacent industries, or in other work places where game-related programming skills are in demand.
+This concentration will provide professional training for students interested in working in game studios, game-adjacent industries, or in other work places where gamerelated programming skills are in demand.
 This innovative interdisciplinary program will be organized around university-studio partnerships; students will gain industry experience as they acquire the skills that they need.
 Across all concentrations, the degree program will emphasize ethics and inclusivity.

-In the Production concentration students will learn tools and techniques for producing games; they will learn to coordinate multiple and distributed teams of designers, artists, programmers, and writers to contribute to the broad and diverse effort required to develop and market a high-end game.
+In the Programming concentration students will not only learn programming tools and techniques for games, they will learn to work as part of a programming team on distributed projects, and how to work with art, design, narrative and production teams to contribute to the broad and diverse effort required to develop and market a highend game.